 - The Qt Quick Ultralite interface files that correspond to the Qt Quick QML elements or controls.
 For example, Item.qml, Rectangle.qml, Image.qml, ListView.qml, PropertyAnimation.qml, Slider.qml, and Button.qml.

 - The resource description generated by qulrcc.

-- It analyzes usage of text elements and builds the FontMeta database.
-The database provides input for the fontcompiler tool.
+- It analyzes usage of text elements and generates a JSON file with text and font descriptions, which is later used as input for the fontcompiler tool.

 - It generates bindings, states, and transitions code.

 - It combines all above and generates C++ header and source files.

 The fontcompiler tool reads the text and font description JSON files and generates C++ code for the selected font handling subsystem.
 For more details, see Text Rendering and Fonts.